contractpendev/hyperledger-basic-network/cli/README.md

 ```
 $ ./ping.sh
 Error: Error trying to ping.
-Error: No business network has been specified for this connection
+Error: make sure the chaincode net_basic has been successfully instantiated and try again: getccdata mychannel/net_basic responded with error: could not find chaincode with name 'net_basic'
 Command failed

 $